-(f) The Company is able to utilise the Songas infrastructure including the gas processing plant and main pipeline to Dar es Salaam.
+- (f) The Company is able to utilise the Songas infrastructure including the gas processing plant and main pipeline to Dar es Salaam.
 Access to the pipeline and gas processing plant is open and can be utilised by any third party who wishes to process or transport gas.

-Songas is not required to incur capital costs with respect to additional processing and transportation facilities unless the construction and operation of the facilities are, in the reasonable opinion of Songas, financially viable.
+Ndovu Resources Limited which has a small gas field on Songo Songo Island has indicated that it wishes to tie its production into the gas processing plant.
+This is currently under discussion. - Songas is not required to incur capital costs with respect to additional processing and transportation facilities unless the construction and operation of the facilities are, in the reasonable opinion of Songas, financially viable.
 If Songas is unable to finance such facilities, Songas shall permit the seller of the gas to construct the facilities at its expense, provided that, the facilities are designed, engineered and constructed in accordance with good pipeline and oilfield practices.